nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 #### Viewing help : `help`

-Shows a message explaning how to access the help page.
+You can access the help page by referring to the link provided in the show help message.

 ![help message](images/helpMessage.png)